Starting a Hedge Fund in Singapore

 An Onshore fund will generally be liable to Singapore income tax if it derives income sourced or deemed to be sourced in Singapore or receives foreign-sourced income in Singapore.
 A domestic fund is generally required to file an annual tax return with the Singapore tax authorities.
 Onshore funds which are established as Singapore-resident companies can generally avail of Singapore’s double tax agreements provided these funds can fulfill the relevant substance requirements.

-A foreign or Offshore fund distributed in Singapore which are not managed/ advised by a Singapore resident fund manager/ investment adviser are generally not subject to tax in Singapore and are not required to file an annual tax return to the Singapore tax authorities.
-However Offshore Funds are deemed to have permanent establishment in Singapore by virtue of their Singapore based fund managers, therefore are deemed to generate earnings from Singapore therefore are invariably subjected to tax.
+A foreign or Offshore fund distributed in Singapore which is not managed/ advised by a Singapore resident fund manager/ investment adviser is generally not subject to tax in Singapore and is not required to file an annual tax return to the Singapore tax authorities.
+However, Offshore Funds are deemed to have a permanent establishment in Singapore by virtue of their Singapore-based fund managers, therefore are deemed to generate earnings from Singapore, therefore, are invariably subjected to tax.
 In this case, the foreign fund may be required to file a tax return with the Singapore tax authorities.
 In cases where no income is subject to Singapore tax, there could be reporting requirements for a foreign fund.

 Exemption for Offshore Funds